vtex-apps/store-header/README.md

 ## Description

-The VTEX Header app is a store component that ..., and this app is used by store theme.
+The VTEX Header app is a store component that ..., and is used by store theme.
-\*Header is a canonical component that any VTEX app can import.

 :loudspeaker: **Disclaimer:** Don't fork this project; use, contribute, or open issue with your feature request.